kamila-kubik/Weather_App_JavaScript/README.md

 ## About
 Weather App will show you current temperature, wind speed, pressure, humidity, special icons and the weather forecast for next three days of the city that you enter in searching area.
-The first screen show you current weather based on your IP adress.
+The first screen shows you current weather based on your IP address.

 First Screen
 ![Weather App - FirstPage](./images/screen/1.png)

-Seraching area
+Searching area
 ![Weather App - SearchingArea](./images/screen/2.png)

 Result of searching